Exceptions to English and Civics Test

 One of the requirements of applying for citizenship is passing English and civics test.
 In general, applicants for naturalization must demonstrate an understanding of the English language, including an ability to read, write, and speak words in ordinary usage.
 Applicants must also demonstrate a knowledge and understanding of the fundamentals of the history and principles and form of government of the United States (civics).

 However, some applicant may qualify for an exception from the English requirement, civics requirement, or both requirements.
+Be sure to review the full list of U.S. citizenship requirements and understand how to apply for naturalization.
+If you have past criminal history, also review criminal acts and citizenship eligibility.
+Contact our office today to determine if you qualify for an exception.
 The table below serves as a quick reference guide on the exceptions to the English and civics requirements for naturalization.

 Exceptions Educational Requirements Civics Knowledge of U.S.history and government